Lactation ServicesCall 828.586.7907

 Our Lactation Consultants

-Brandi is a mother of three and one of our International Board Certified Lactation Consultants and also a Certified Lactation Counselor.
-She received her Bachelor of Science in Maternal Child Health: Lactation Consulting from Union Institute & University in 2016.
-Brandi is active in the community with coordinating breastfeeding outreach events as well as serving on state and regional breastfeeding coalition boards.
+Brandi is a mother of four and one of our International Board Certified Lactation Consultants.
+She received her Bachelor of Science in Maternal Child Health from Union Institute & University in 2016.
+Brandi is an IBCLC mentor and preceptor with the MILK research team at North Carolina State University and is active in breastfeeding advocacy on a state level as chairperson on the North Carolina Breastfeeding Coalition.